roupenig/SynthSettings/README.md

 - Install .NET8 from https://dotnet.microsoft.com/en-us/download
 - Install Node.js from https://nodejs.org/en
+- Install PostgreSQL from https://www.postgresql.org/download/ and create a database called `synthserver`
 - Run the solution with Visual Studio.
 - Frontend can be accessed on https://localhost:44452/
 - API documentation can be accessed on https://localhost:7008/swagger